-Advice about sexual contact differs among countries.
-For example, in the UK, men who have lived in or travelled to an area with Zika and have a pregnant partner are advised to either:
+In the United States, men and women who have recently lived in or traveled to an area with Zika and have pregnant partners are advised to either:

-- not have sex with their partner for the whole of the pregnancy, or to - use condoms every time for vaginal, anal, and oral sex for the whole of the pregnancy.
+- not have sex with their partner for the entire pregnancy, or to - use condoms and other barriers to protect against infection every time for vaginal, anal, and oral sex for the entire pregnancy.
+Barriers that protect against infection include male and female condoms and dental dams (latex or polyurethane sheets used between the mouth and vagina or anus during oral sex).

-Also, if a couple is travelling to an area with Zika and there is a chance the woman might become pregnant, they are advised to use effective contraception to prevent pregnancy, as well as condoms when having vaginal, anal, or oral sex.
-They are also advised to continue with these measures:
+Also, if a couple is traveling to an area with Zika and is not pregnant or planning to become pregnant, they are advised either to not have sex or to use condoms and other barriers to protect against infection during vaginal, anal, and oral sex.
+They are also advised to consider continuing with these measures:

-for 8 weeks after returning from an area with Zika if the man has no symptoms similar to those of Zika

-- for 6 months after the man has recovered from an illness with symptoms similar to those of Zika, and - for 6 months after the man has recovered from an illness that was confirmed as being Zika.
+- for 8 weeks after returning from an area with Zika if the man has no symptoms similar to those of Zika - for 6 months after the man has recovered from an illness with symptoms similar to those of Zika, and for 6 months after the man has recovered from an illness that was confirmed as being Zika.